Shubh-81/HSS-Programming-Language/README.md

-**`for`** - Here we have three terms in initial bracket separated by two semi colon. first term - we declare and initialise a variable(let i) second term - we check the condition based on declared variable, if pass then go to loop third term - after running code inside the loop, we first return to the third term and do the mentioned operation on the variable and again check the codition mentioned on the second term and do the same as before till condition satisfied of the second term
+**`for`** - Here we have three terms in initial bracket separated by two semi colon. first term - we declare and initialise a variable(let i) second term - we check the condition based on declared variable, if pass then go to loop third term - after running code inside the loop, we first return to the third term and do the mentioned operation on the variable and again check the condition mentioned on the second term and do the same as before till condition satisfied of the second term

 **`do while`** - Here we first run the code inside the 'do' loop and then check the condition inside the 'while' if passed then